 Volume shadowing, sometimes referred to as disk mirroring, maintains redundant copies of data on a collection of disks (one copy per disk) called a shadow set.
-Shadow sets consist of one, two, or three compatible disk volumes that are referred to as shadow set members.
+Shadow sets consist of one, two, or three compatible disk volumes or shadow set members.
 This duplication of data provides enhanced data availability; if data is recorded on multiple disk volumes, it remains accessible if one volume becomes unavailable.
 Disk read and write operations continue transparently with the remaining members of the shadow set.

 Because a shadow set is made up of multiple disks containing the same data, the Volume Shadowing for Open-VMS software can read data from any member of the shadow set.
 For each read operation, the Volume Shadowing for OpenVMS software determines which disk to read from using an algorithm that maximizes performance.
 Volume Shadowing for OpenVMS ensures that disk write operations are duplicated on all shadow set members.
 For maximum performance, Volume Shadowing for OpenVMS ensures that shadow set write operations are issued to shadow set members in parallel.

 If some data on a shadow set member becomes unreadable, the shadowing software can read the data from another available member.
 Additionally, with DIGITAL Storage Architecture (DSA) disks, the member with unreadable data can be repaired by rewriting the data to good, replacement areas provided on each disk.
 Small Computer Systems Interface (SCSI) devices certified by Digital for use with volume shadowing support data repair.
 For other SCSI devices, replacement and repair algorithms are device specific.

 OpenVMS VAX and Alpha system disks and any Files-11 On-Disk Structure 2 (ODS-2) data disks that are certified by Digital can be volume shadowed.
+Spiralog data disks can also be volume shadowed.
 For more information, refer to the Hardware Requirements section of this SPD.

 Volume Shadowing for OpenVMS implements a hostbased (phase II) approach to shadowing disk devices.
-Previous versions of Volume Shadowing for OpenVMS VAX also implemented a controller-based approach to disk shadowing (phase I), which is no longer available or supported.
+Previous versions of Volume Shadowing for OpenVMS VAX also implemented a controller-based (phase I) approach to disk shadowing.
+Phase I is no longer available or supported.

 For the purposes of this document, the term CPU is used to refer to a single VAX or Alpha computer, containing one or more processors.
-A CPU can be a standalone system or a member of an OpenVMS Cluster system.
-Also, in this document, the term OpenVMS Cluster refers to a cluster that may contain a mix of VAX systems and Alpha systems configured together.
+A CPU can be a standalone system or a member of a VMScluster system.
+The term VMScluster refers to a cluster that may contain a mix of VAX systems and Alpha systems configured together.